Electric Co-ops in South Carolina

 Electric cooperatives had long been recognized as catalysts of economic development.
 Findings in 2003 confirmed that more than 300 industries on cooperative lines employed approximately 30,000 residents.

-In 2004, the law was changed to allow municipalities to choose cooperatives as service providers.
+In 2004, S.C. state law was changed to allow municipalities to choose cooperatives as service providers.

-By 2006, cooperatives and Santee Cooper had become the first utilities in the state to sell renewable energy in the form of Green Power.
+By 2006, cooperatives and Santee Cooper became the first utilities in the state to sell renewable energy in the form of Green Power.

 A long-term, multifaceted approach to promote conservation practices began in 2007 with a commitment to invest 1 percent of gross sales into the advancement of renewables and energy efficiency.